SamanthaKai/Mtn.Python/README.md

 # Mtn.Pythong
-Just a documentation of my pythong journey
+Just a documentation of my python journey